|

 level

-upon important stimuli that elicit a trout's feeding response: upward
+stumbled upon important stimuli that elicit a trout's feeding

 Pheasant tail nymph, tied with copper wire (Sawyer) |